-How our brain assess bargainsDecember 23rd, 2013 in Neuroscience /
+How our brain assess bargainsDecember 23, 2013 in Medicine & Health / Neuroscience

 It turns out that we may not be as good at bargain hunting and taking advantage of supermarket 'offers' as we think.
 That's according to early results from a study which brain-scanned people undertaking a 'virtual' supermarket shopping trip to buy party-food.

 The 'supermarket shoppers' were brain-scanned to test their reactions to promotions and special offers in a major cutting-edge project by UK-based SBXL, one of Europe's leading shopping behaviour specialists and Bangor University's respected School of Psychology.

 Dr Paul Mullins, a Senior lecturer in psychology at Bangor University, said:

 "We were really excited about this new research.
 Using Bangor University's 3Tesla MRI system in this way has allowed us to investigate the neural basis of decision making.
 We know from other research that people are not as good at making rational decisions as they might expect, often using "rules of thumb" and educated guesses to evaluate decisions.
 Using brain imaging techniques we hope to get a better understanding of how the brain responds to special offers and how this may influence the decisions we make.
 This also gives us the chance to do some research on how we make decisions in a real world context."